Skip to content

 description=(

-"The end date of the event in YYYY-MM-DD, YYYY-MM, or YYYY format.
-If the"
+"The event's end date, written in YYYY-MM-DD, YYYY-MM, or YYYY format.
+If"

-' event is still ongoing, then type "present" or provide only the'
+" the event is ongoing, type “present” or provide only the start date."

 ),